issacdowling/selfhostedsmarthomeguide/README.md

 This is decision tree with just this:
 ```
+# If the user is asking for bluetooth pairing
 if ("bluetooth" in words) and (("turn" in words) or ("on" in words) or ("pairing" in words)):
   bluetooth_pairing()
 ```

-**It's a mess, but it works.**

-Except for if you re-pair your phone.
-It likely won't let you re-pair.

-To fix that, there's no elegant solution right now.
-Open the terminal, run `bluetoothctl`, then type `remove `, press tab, and it'll either fill something in, or give you a list of options.
+If you **unpair** (not just disconnect) your phone, you won't be able to reconnect.
+To fix that, open the terminal, run `bluetoothctl`, then type `remove `, press tab, and it'll either fill something in, or give you a list of options.
 If it fills something in, just press enter and you're done.
 If you've got a list, type the first letter of one, press tab, then enter, and do that for each item in the list.

 ### Optimal.